Spanish and Spanish for Heritage Speakers

 218 Cowell College

 Students interested in acquiring proficiency in Spanish can enroll in a wide range of Spanish language or Spanish for Heritage speakers (SPHS) courses, from beginning to advanced levels.
-The language and culture sequences of lower-division courses, Spanish 1-6 as well as Spanish for Heritage Speakers 4-6, and upper-division series Spanish 156 courses are aimed at enabling students to gain proficiency in aural comprehension, speaking, reading, and writing as well as cultural competence.
+The language and culture sequence of lower-division courses (Spanish 1-6 as well as Spanish for Heritage Speakers 4-6) and upper-division series (Spanish 114, Spanish for Heritage Speakers 115, Spanish 140, Spanish 156 and Spanish 150-153 courses) are aimed at enabling students to gain proficiency in aural comprehension, speaking, reading, and writing as well as meta-linguistic and cultural competence.
 Students are strongly encouraged to finish year-long sequences without interruption and, if possible, to study in Spanish-speaking countries.
-Students who want to do a major that would allow them to take several courses in Spanish may select from among several programs: a major or minor in language studies, a major in literature with an emphasis in Spanish/Latin American/Latino literatures, a major in Latin American and Latino studies, or a major in global economics.
+Students can pursue a major in Spanish Studies or select from among several programs that require some coursework in Spanish, including: a major or minor in language studies, a major in literature with an emphasis in Spanish/Latin American/Latino literatures, a major in Latin American and Latino studies, or a major in global economics.

-Health science and human biology majors have priority enrollment in Spanish 5M, Medical Spanish, but others may enroll if there is space availability.
-Students are also encouraged to continue with the third-year Spanish 114 and the Spanish 156 series in which a wide variety of topics are covered.
+Declared human biology majors have priority enrollment in Spanish 5M, Medical Spanish, but others may enroll if there is space availability.
+Students are also encouraged to continue with the third-year Spanish 114, Spanish for Heritage Speakers 115, Spanish 140, and the Spanish 156 and Spanish 150-153 series in which a wide variety of topics are covered.
 For more information on the courses offered in Spanish, please see the course descriptions.

 Spanish for Heritage Speakers